 The development of a solar farm with structures which effectively sit on top of existing material will cause significantly less disturbance than the residential development of the 1990s and 2000s.

 For further details on how dust will be managed for this project please see FAQ Section 10.0 Site management requirements.

 7.5 How will risks around the potential presence of gas near high voltage equipment be managed?

 Data suggests that gas levels at the site are not high in comparison to other landfill sites.
 Also the solar farm comprises few enclosed spaces where gas could accumulate.
 There is existing gas monitoring across the site and this will continue both during and after construction of the solar farm.

 Nevertheless, some electrical infrastructure is likely to be housed within enclosures.
 Appropriate venting measures will be incorporated into design to minimise the accumulation of gas in these enclosures.
-Spark suppression measures to control ignition sources will also be implemented.
-(See also Site Management Plan Sections 7.3 and 8.3 and Table 16)
+Spark suppression measures to control ignition sources will also be implemented (see also Site Management Plan Sections 9.3/Table 14).

-Current expectations are that all enclosed high voltage electrical infrastructure will be located a minimum 50 metres away from nearby residences on the site’s boundary.
+The final design shows all enclosed high voltage electrical infrastructure located a minimum 50 metres away from nearby residences on the site’s boundary.

 7.6 Does solar panel reflectivity create a problem with glare?
 Does this affect aircraft?

 Solar photovoltaic panels are designed to absorb rather than reflect light.
 They typically reflect less light than many other objects (e.g. water bodies, steel structures).
 Nevertheless, Epuron will consider reflectivity during the site development process.